psiie/GPTerm/README.md

 # GPT-Term-Helper

 A simple terminal-based assistant powered by OpenAI's GPT-4o.
-Enter your prompt as a command-line argument and receive a streamed response directly in your terminal.
+Helpful for recalling commands, arguments, parameters, and piping stategies for your terminal.

+I use it to look up command syntax on the fly in my terminal.
+I have zsh set to not remember my history when using this command.

+example:
+`$ a ffmpeg extract first audio track from mkv` `ffmpeg -i input.mkv -map 0:a:0 -c copy output_audio.aac`

 ## Features
 - Uses OpenAI's GPT-4o model